quolpr/quicktest.nvim/README.md

 ![Example](https://github.com/quolpr/quicktest.nvim/assets/7958527/b3629bc9-2886-468c-a6e2-6b826dc404d0)

-## Motivation
-I like using Neotest, but there are several features that I really miss:

-1. **Reset Test Results**: Ability to reset test results with each run.
-2. **Popup on Rerun**: Automatically force open a popup when running test, or keep it in split view if split is opened.
-3. **Performance Issues**: Stability and performance are not as good as desired.
-Neotest parses the entire codebase to find tests(correct me if I am wrong), which slows down Neovim.
-4. **Real-Time Feedback**: I would appreciate better feedback, such as displaying a timer to show how long the test is running.
-5. **Live Test Results**: I want to see test results as they happen, line by line, not just at the end.
-6. **Scrollable Output**: Enable output to automatically scroll while the test is running.
-7. **Adaptive Test Views**: Depending on the task, sometimes a popup is best, sometimes a split window.
-It would be great if the plugin could adapt to the context, potentially displaying results in both views simultaneously.
-8. **Flexible API**: An easy-to-use API for adding new integrations while maintaining flexibility is also needed.

-If these features resonate with you, Quicktest might be just what you need!

 ## Features
 - **Contextual Test Triggering:** Run tests directly from where your cursor is located or execute all tests in the entire file.
 - **Flexible Test Reruns:** Rerun tests from any location, automatically opening a popup or using an existing split view if it's open.